A review of the Topper Boss and Topper ISO sailing dinghy laser 5000 are types of sailing dinghy

 With windsurfing in the 1970s and 1980s there came a new sport which offered a new excitement and freedom with traditional dinghy sailing falling in popularity.
-After a period, the dinghy world responded, launching a new series of boats more exciting and dramatic than windsurfers, but taking their cue from one of the oldest of dinghy classes, the International 14, begun in the 1920s.
+After a period, the dinghy world responded, launching a new series of racing dinghies which were more exciting and dramatic than windsurfers, but taking their cue from one of the oldest of dinghy classes, the International 14, begun in the 1920s.

-The International 14-foot Class association further banned self-draining hulls and other developments and became a thoroughly stagnated organization until extinction threatening in the early 1980s, the class went through a period of reinvention.
+The Class association further banned self-draining hulls and other developments and became a thoroughly stagnated organization until extinction threatening in the early 1980s, the class went through a period of reinvention.

-Using the International 14 as prototype, production builders soon followed through with new high performance dinghies such as the Topper lSO incorporating a self-draining hull, fully-battened mainsail, asymmetric spinnaker and trapeze.
-Unlike the International 14, which is a development class, the new designs were sold as complete ready-to-sail packages.
-Sarcastically referred to by traditional sailors as 'pop-outs', the new boats succeeded in capturing a new sense of excitement by would be sailors to dinghy sailing.
+Using the International 14 as prototype, production builders soon followed through with new high performance racing dinghies such as the ISO Topper incorporating a self-draining hull, fully-battened mainsail, asymmetric spinnaker and trapeze.
+Unlike the prototype, which is a development class, the new designs were sold as complete ready-to-sail packages.
+Sarcastically referred to by traditional sailors as 'pop-outs', the ISO Topper succeeded in capturing a new sense of excitement by would be sailors to dinghy sailing.

 At that period, on the South Coast of England, a group of sailors were designing a much more advanced concept that was aimed at the Olympics.
 In addition to the other high-performance features, the Laser 5000 has an imaginative weight compensation system comprising of adjustable standing-out racks.

 The crew are weighed prior to a regatta and the racks set to the required position plus ballast weights are added enabling light crews to get their centres of gravity further outboard than the heavier crews.
-This fast and large dinghy was matched by their rivals from Topper with the Boss, which is more sophisticated with carbon fibre spars and carbon/foam hull.
+The Laser 5000 is a fast and large dinghy and is matched by their rivals from Topper with the Topper Boss racing dinghy class, which is more sophisticated with carbon fibre spars and carbon/foam hull.

 As an advanced dinghy, this is sensible, if only for safety reasons, and is equivalent to the courses offered to purchasers of high-performance cars.
 A 3 year warranty and a company-supported class organization setting up running the regatta programme is something new to sailing, although a familiar service in many other product fields.